skytteren/skytteren.github.io/_drafts/docker.md

 --
 layout: post
-title: Install Docker on OS X with Homebrew
+title: Installing Docker on OS X with Homebrew
 categories:
 - code
 tags:
 - docker
 --

-The best way to start [Docker.io](http://docker.io) on Mac OS X is by using Homebrew.
+The best way to install [Docker.io](http://docker.io) on Mac OS X is by using Homebrew.
 At least at the time of writing this.

 Before you start make sure you got a decent internet connection.